tykawano/tykawano/README.md

-- 👋 Hi, my name is Taiki Kawano and I am a 2nd year computer science student at Dalhousie University
+- Hi, my name is Taiki Kawano and I am a 2nd year computer science student at Dalhousie University

-- 👀 I’m interested in game development and object-oriented programming

-- 🌱 I’m currently learning how to create animations in games and movies
+-Take a look at what I've done!